Axway/api-builder-docs/content/en/docs/release_notes/oslo.md

 ## Fixes

-* #6340: Update flow-node method on Model with ID that doesn't match any records fails to trigger "Not Found"
+* #6340: Update flow-node method on Model with ID that does not match any records fails to trigger "Not Found"
 * #6369: CLI plugin init incorrectly parses hyphenated name

 ## Release notes